Genivia/ugrep/README.md

 optimized load balancing.
 A new hashing technique is used to identify possible matches to speed up multi-pattern matches.
 In addition, regex matching is optimized with SSE2/AVX2/AVX512BW and ARM NEON/AArch64 instructions.
-Compressed files are decompressed concurrently while searching them to furher improve performance.
+Compressed files are decompressed concurrently while searching to furher increase performance.
 Asynchronous IO is implemented for efficient input and output.

 ### Benchmarks